bitban/php-code-quality-tools/README.md

 It performs several tasks:

+* PHP files:
-* Check that there are not PHP syntax errors
+  * Check for syntax errors
-* Check that composer.json is not commited without composer.lock
   * Check that forbidden functions (i.e., var_dump(), empty()) are commited
   * Check that code complies PSR-2 style recommendations (errors cannot be commited, warnings may be)
+* JSON files:
+  * Check for syntax errors
+* Composer related files:
+  * Check that composer.json is not commited without composer.lock

 #### post-checkout hook